 Cycle around the Old Town

 The Old Town area is compact enough to be explored on foot, but do it like the locals and ride a bike to go around.
-Exploring old town is like stepping back in time, where you’ll see preserved structures of Vietnamese, French, Japanese, and Chinese influences in what used to be a major SE Asian trading post in the 15th - 19th century.
+Exploring the old town is like stepping back in time, where you’ll see preserved structures of Vietnamese, French, Japanese, and Chinese influences in what used to be a major SE Asian trading post in the 15th – 19th century.

 Along the lazy Thu Bon River are colonial buildings that line the riverside, sporting yellow painted walls and shops and restaurants that dot the streets.
-Famous landmarks in old town include the Quan Cong Temple and Japanese Covered Bridge.
+Famous landmarks in the old town include the Quan Cong Temple and the Japanese Covered Bridge.

 - Entrance fee: $6